Cyborg-Ved/NewInDocker1.13/README.md

 #COMPOSE TO SWARM
 Stack is new in Docker 1.13.
 So, how can we use following step:

-An it will applicable when `docker swarm` initialized
+An it will an applicable when `docker swarm` initialized

 Check help by `docker stack --help` and what type of option or argment use.
 ```